huayra/nofec.no/content/_index.md

 ---
-header_brand: "Systematic violations of human rights in Ecuador"
+header_brand: "Join us on December 2nd in Oslo - Norway "
-header_tagline_paragraph: "2nd of December 2022 - OsloMet, Oslo Metropolitan University, Oslo, Norway - Norwegian Forum for Democracy and Rights in Ecuador"
+header_tagline_paragraph: "Norwegian Forum for Democracy and Rights in Ecuador invites you to discuss and get to know the highlights of the report"
 header_button_register:
   url: "https://www.facebook.com/people/Norwegian-Forum-for-Democracy-and-Rights-in-Ecuador/100066865013778/"
   title: "Register Now!"